aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 ====================================

 This is the design for a command to publish an application to `AWS Serverless Application Repository (SAR)`_ with a SAM template.
-It can be used to create a new application and its first version, update exisitng application's metadata, create a new version of the application, and manage application permissions.
+It can be used to create a new application and its first version, update existing application's metadata, create a new version of the application, and manage application permissions.

 .. _AWS Serverless Application Repository (SAR): https://aws.amazon.com/serverless/serverlessrepo/